-Miller & Martin's White Collar & Corporate Investigations team understands the consequences that can arise from criminal or regulatory investigations.
-Our team offers clients the advanced legal thinking that comes with decades of experience as state and federal prosecutors, judges and defense counsel in some of the most notable investigations and criminal proceedings in the Southeast.
+Miller & Martin's White Collar & Corporate Investigations team understands the consequences that can arise from criminal or regulatory investigations, enforcement actions, and whistleblower claims.
+Our team offers clients the advanced legal thinking that comes with decades of experience as judges and defense counsel in some of the most notable investigations and criminal proceedings in the Southeast.

-Our group of attorneys leverages the firm's deep substantive knowledge of the regulatory issues facing businesses in today's economy.
-The firm's resources ensure that it can effectively advise companies and individuals in unexpected situations such as government raids or a grand jury inquiry.
+Our group of attorneys leverages the firm's deep substantive knowledge of the legal and regulatory issues facing businesses in today's economy.
+The firm's resources give our team the knowledge and bench strength necessary to help client develop compliance programs to mitigate exposure.
+We also have a proven track record of effectively advising companies and individuals facing unexpected situations such as government investigations, search warrants, grand jury subpoenas, civil investigative demands, and other investigatory measures.
 When the government presses forward and fails to resolve matters out of court, our team is prepared to meet it with the collective experience of more than 200 jury trials.

-The team has effectively guided clients from Europe, the Middle East and Latin America involved in law enforcement actions in the United States, and has counseled American clients whose activities abroad have drawn the scrutiny of the United States government.
+The team has effectively guided clients from Europe, the Middle East and Asia involved in law enforcement actions in the United States, and has counseled American clients whose activities abroad have drawn the scrutiny of the United States government.